aj112358/Finance_Analysis_PowerBI/README.md

 **3. Download My Project Files**

-Now that everything is set up, you simply have to download all my project files, open the Power BI file (the one with .pbix extension) and have fun!
+Now that everything is set up, you simply have to download all my project files as they are into a folder on your machine, open the Power BI file (the one with .pbix extension) and have fun!

 ## Future Steps